aws-samples/awsome-distributed-training/3.test_cases/13.SM-dataparallel-deepspeed/README.md

 3. Run the `0.create_conda_env.sh` script.
 This will install [Mamba](https://github.com/mamba-org/mamba) and create an environment called `smdataparallel`.
 Since the environment is created on the shared FSx filesystem, all compute nodes will have access to it.
 Activate this environment via `conda activate smdataparallel`.

 ## 2. Launch Training
 No dataset preparation is needed as this example uses synthetic data for simplicity.
 To launch the distributed training job, run `sbatch 1.run_training.sbatch`.
-By default the number of nodes in the job is 2, but this can be changed in the `#SBATCH --nodes=...` argument in the sbatch script.
+By default the number of nodes in the job is 2, but this can be changed either by (i) editing the sbatch script to change the `#SBATCH --nodes=...` argument, or (ii) run `sbatch --nodes=...
+1.run_training.sbatch` to override the number of nodes in the sbatch script.

 Launching the job will create a log file in the current directory (`slurm-<job_id>`)  which you can tail (via `tail -f slurm-<job_id>`)to monitor the progress of the training job.
 You can also see the underlying launch script in `exec_torchrun.sh` and the training script in `code/train.py`